Articles — Jan 24, 2022

 New Year, New Era: 8 Things Employers Should Get Ahead of in 2022

-Over the past two years, employers have been experiencing an everchanging work environment and evolving employee expectations.
-Now, employers are trying to decipher what the post-pandemic era will look like for their organizations and employees.
-By taking a more proactive approach to areas like workplace culture, benefits and technology, employers can be prepared to handle the new and unique challenges this year is expected to present.
+Over the past two years, employers have grappled with challenge after challenge, ultimately resulting in a permanently altered work environment and employee expectations.
+Now, as the focus in 2022 shifts from anticipating the end of the pandemic to “learning to live with the pandemic”, employers are trying to decipher what this new era looks like for their organizations and employees.
+By taking a more proactive approach to areas like workplace culture, benefits and technology, employers can be better prepared in comparison to previous years to handle the challenges this year is expected to present.

 Here are 8 tasks we expect employers to be faced with throughout 2022 and our recommendations for how to get ahead of the curve.

 1 – Managing COVID-19 vaccination and test tracking

 COVID-19 vaccination and test tracking will be a norm for many organizations in 2022 as the pandemic persists.
 As an added responsibility to HR’s already heightened workload, organizations requiring testing and vaccinations for their employees will need a solution to manage this.
 To support these employers, bswift teamed up with parent company CVS Health to develop and implement a COVID-19 vaccination and testing confirmation solution.
 As we continue into the new year, ensure your organization is prepared with a streamlined and efficient solution if you plan to track this information for your employees.

 2 – Planning for long-term remote and hybrid work